Susan Collins rips Schumer, eyes new Senate clout with chamber narrowly split

 Sen. Susan Collins, R-Maine, could be among the most influential lawmakers when the next Congress convenes in January -- with Senate Republicans holding a 52-48 majority at best.

 Collins’ position of prominence wasn’t certain.
-Polling before the election showed Democrats with a good chance of taking control of the Senate and polling showed her campaigning from behind against her Democratic opponent, Sara Gideon, Maine’s House speaker, who outspent her.
+Polling before the election showed Democrats with a good chance of taking control of the Senate and polls showed her campaigning from behind against her Democratic opponent, Sara Gideon, Maine’s House speaker, who outspent her.

 But Democrats’ hopes for a blue wave crashed and Collins handily won her race by 9 points, a larger win than even she expected.